risarisa0126/wingit/README.md

 ```

 ## :star: Note
-Register Tourists/Guides first, then you can look for some Tourists/Guides who will be able to meet up the places which you would like to travel/guide.
-You can chat on this application, and find friends immediately.
+To registrate as a tourist click here http://wingit.site/tourist/sign_up
+To registrate as a native Japanese guide click here http://wingit.site/ guide/sign_up

+After registrating as a tourist you will be able to select which city interests you and immidatly find Japanese living in that area that is interested in being your friend and guide.
+Here you can chat with eachother and exchange details immidatly.
+Making friends has never been this easy!

 ## :star: Author